akeylmz/Card_Matching_Game/README.md

 Navigate to the project directory. bash
 Copy code
-cd memory-matching-game
+cd Card-matching-game
 Compile the source code using your preferred C compiler. css

 Copy code
-gcc main.c -o memory_matching_game
+gcc main.c -o Card_matching_game
 Run the executable file.
 bash
 Copy code
-./memory_matching_game
+./Card_matching_game
 Choose the difficulty level (1 for Easy, 2 for Medium, 3 for Hard) and enjoy the game!
 How to Play
 The game board displays a grid of face-down cards represented by asterisks '*'.